sfu-cl-lab/FactorBase/README.md

 	* Convert the learned BN into MLN by running `java -jar MLNExporter.jar `.
 For more details see .

 + **[Extract, Transform, Load](https://en.wikipedia.org/wiki/Extract,_transform,_load)**
 	* The learned BN structure defines a set of features that can be used to transform the information in relational data into a single table format.
 The single table can then be loaded into standard machine learning tools.
 In the relational learning literature, this process is called [Propositionalization](http://link.springer.com/referenceworkentry/10.1007%2F978-0-387-30164-8_680).
-See also the [tutorial]See also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch5-rel-bayes-net-classifier.pptx).
+See also the [tutorial on Relational Bayes Net Classifier](https://oschulte.github.io/srl-tutorial-slides/ch5-rel-bayes-net-classifier.pptx).

 	+ [Classification](https://github.com/sfu-cl-lab/etl-classification).
 Given a target predicate (DB column), this tool produces a single-table data with relational features.